Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 She has married and is now Gizzy Rawlins.

-Gizzy is currently Executive chef at Fifth Group Restaurants.
+Gizzy is currently the Executive Chef at Fifth Group Restaurants.

 Heather Williams was from Easton, Pennsylvania.

-Heather was eliminated in episode 13 due to her worsening performances, her excuses and not being as strong as her previous season.
+Heather was eliminated in episode 13 due to her worsening performances, her excuses, and not being as strong as she was in her previous season.

 After Hell's Kitchen, Heather was Executive Chef at Leaf Cigar Bar.